archiebenn/nb2latex/README.md

 ## (Optional environment)

-You can also recreate the environment using Micromamba/Conda and the provided environment.yml to install all dependencies, including pandoc, jupyter, and LaTeX tools.
+You can also recreate the environment using Micromamba/Conda and the provided environment.yml to install all dependencies except LaTeX distribution.

 Micromamba:
 ```bash